 PolarDB for MySQL allows you to deploy a cluster across multiple zones.
 Compared with single-zone clusters, multi-zone clusters can enhance disaster recovery capabilities and withstand data center-level faults.
 This topic describes how to deploy a cluster across multiple zones and change the primary zone.

-- Available resources are deployed in two or more zones within the region of the PolarDB cluster.
-The multi-zone deployment feature is not available in the following regions: US (Silicon Valley), US (Virginia), Philippines (Manila), South Korea (Seoul), Australia (Sydney), China (Qingdao), China (Chengdu), and China (Hohhot).
+- Available resources are deployed in two or more zones within the region of the PolarDB for MySQL cluster.
+The multi-zone deployment feature is not available in the following regions: US (Silicon Valley), US (Virginia), Philippines (Manila), South Korea (Seoul), Australia (Sydney), China (Qingdao), China (Chengdu), China (Hohhot), and Thailand (Bangkok).

 - The destination zone has sufficient compute resources.

-- The hot standby cluster feature is enabled.
+- The hot standby storage cluster feature is enabled.

 If your cluster is deployed across multiple zones, data is distributed in multiple zones.
 The primary zone and a secondary zone individually contain three replicas of data.
 This way, a total of six replicas of data are saved, which ensures high SLA reliability.
-Currently, the compute nodes of a cluster are located in the primary zone.
-Hot standby clusters in the secondary zone are used for failovers when the primary zone fails.
-If the primary zone fails, you can switch services from the primary zone to the secondary zone.
+Compute nodes must be deployed in the primary zone.
+The hot standby storage cluster in a secondary zone is mainly deployed for a failover when the primary zone fails.
+If the primary zone fails, you can switch business from the primary zone to the secondary zone.
 For more information, see Change the primary zone and vSwitch of a cluster.
+SQL Explorer also allows you to perform the following operations:

 Establish a multi-zone deployment architecture